 - Breathable: Yes.

-Nutshell Paints pride themselves on providing an excellent non-toxic alternative to traditional paints.
+Nutshell Paints pride itself on providing an excellent non-toxic alternative to traditional paints.
 They don’t test their paints on animals, providing a second layer of assurance for those seeking truly environmentally friendly products.

 - Ingredients: Oils, herbs and minerals.
 No petrochemical solvents, vinyl resins or formaldehyde.